Spring holiday destinations in the UK don’t come any more entrancing than Exmoor. Indeed, its beauty famously inspired William Wordsworth:

 Was softened down into a vernal tone.

-William Wordsworth was famously inspired by the beauty of Exmoor.
-His musings on the passing of Winter into Spring capture the serenity and calmness of Somerset’s national park, as the ice of January and February melt away and the new year’s flowers wake up woodland floors.
-Spring is the time of rebirth, so why not refresh your soul and be inspired by the beauty that stirred the romantic poets.
-Exmoor offers a perfect glimpse into nature’s cycle.
+His musings on the passing of Winter into warmer climes capture the serenity and calmness of Somerset’s national park.
+The ice of January and February melt away and the new year’s flowers wake up woodland floors.
+This is the season of rebirth, so why not refresh your soul and let the beauty that stirred the romantic poets inspire you.
+Indeed, Exmoor offers a perfect glimpse into nature’s cycle.

 Watch nature get hare-y